bioimaginggroup/bioimagetools/README.md

 ## Contributors

-This package is developed at the BioImaging group at the Department of Statistics, LMU Munich.

-## Contributors

 This package is developed at the BioImaging group at the Department of Statistics, in cooperation with the Biocenter, Department of Biology II, both at LMU Munich.

 * Main development and implementation: Volker J Schmid